wo3kie/cxxDojo/README.md

 Implement a function to calculate r squared score.
 From [Wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) R squared, also known as coefficient of determination is the proportion of the varince in the dependent variable that is predictable from the independent variable(s).

 **93. jaccardIndex.cpp**
-Jaccard index [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) is used for comparing the similarity and diversity of sample sets.
+From [Wikipedia](https://en.wikipedia.org/wiki/Jaccard_index) Jaccard index is used for comparing the similarity and diversity of sample sets.

 **94. scaling.cpp**
 Implement functions for mean scaling and standard scaling.
 From [Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling) scaling is a method used to standardize the range of independent variables of features of data.

+**95. find.root.cpp**
+Implement a program to find the root of a function.
+Use bisection and Netwon's methods.